John Quincy Adams: Memorials

-John Quincy Adams Birthplace is now part of Adams National Historical Park and open to the public.
+The John Quincy Adams Birthplace is now part of Adams National Historical Park and open to the public.
 Adams House, one of twelve undergraduate residential Houses at Harvard University, is named for John Adams, John Quincy Adams, and other members of the Adams family associated with Harvard.
 John Quincy Adams tower, located in the Southwest residential area of the University of Massachusetts Amherst, is named for the president.
 In 1870, Charles Francis built the first presidential library in the United States, to honor his father.
 The Stone Library includes over 14,000 books written in twelve languages.
 The library is located at Peacefield (the "Old House") at Adams National Historical Park in Quincy, Massachusetts.

 An Adams Memorial has been proposed in Washington, D.C., honoring Adams and his wife, son, father, mother, and other members of their family.
+The John Quincy Adams School in Washington, D.C., was named after him.
+It merged with the James F. Oyster School and now is called the Oyster-Adams Bilingual School.

 Adams's middle name of Quincy has been used by several locations in the United States, including the town of Quincy, Illinois.
 Adams County, Illinois and Adams County, Indiana are also named after Adams.
 Adams County, Iowa, and Adams County, Wisconsin, were each named for either John Adams or John Quincy Adams.

 Some sources contend that in 1843 Adams sat for the earliest confirmed photograph of a United States president, although others maintain that William Henry Harrison had posed even earlier for his portrait, in 1841.
 The original daguerreotype is in the collection of the National Portrait Gallery of the Smithsonian Institution.